A quick overview of the ACT structure:

 ACT Writing Test

 The Writing test is optional and needs to be taken if the essay score is required by the college you are applying to.
-Most of the time the essay task asks you to take a position on an issue presented before you.
-The Essay task asks for your views on an issue in the context of the three given perspectives presented on the issue.
+The essay task presents you with three perspectives on a debatable issue.
+You must explain and justify your position on that issue. in the context of the three perspectives.